-Inside The Private Chat Rooms Trump Supporters Are Using To Manipulate French Voters
+Inside The Private Chatrooms Trump Supporters Are Using To Manipulate French Voters

 22. The “Great Liberation Of France” Discord group is part of a larger constellation of private rooms and they will share links between each other.

-23. For instance, during BuzzFeed News’ time spent lurking in “The Great Liberation Of France,” a user appeared and dropped a link to “La Taverne des Patriotes,” which is another pro-FN chat room, but for French speakers.
+23. For instance, during BuzzFeed News’ time spent lurking in “The Great Liberation Of France,” a user appeared and dropped a link to “La Taverne des Patriotes,” which is another pro-FN chatroom, but for French speakers.

 24. Which has their own sections for organizing French social media campaigns.

-25. The user who initially invited BuzzFeed News to “The Great Liberation Of France” wished to remain anonymous and said he believes that the Discord group is mostly made up of 4chan users.
+25. The user who initially invited BuzzFeed News to “The Great Liberation Of France” wished to remain anonymous and said he believes the Discord group is mostly made up of 4chan users.

 “Immediately after the election, this dude coming from a bunch of [IP addresses] posts regular threads on 4chan, inviting people to join his little troll army to pull the next revolution in France,” the anonymous user said.
 “The chat has been much quieter in weeks, but I suspect that’s because they have moved more to private twitter chats.”